peterhinch/micropython-iot/README.md

 buffer overflows can occur.
 Demands on `uasyncio` are increased: it may be necessary to amend the default queue sizes in `get_event_loop`.

+The ESP32 is not resilient under these circumstances.
+Setting `wait=False` is not recommended.
+If used, applications should be tested to verify resilience in the face of WiFi outages.

 If messages are sent with `wait=False` there is a chance that they may not be received in the order in which they were sent.
 As described above, in the event of `qos` message loss, retransmission occurs after a timeout period has